-C. Employees participating in the formula of 2.0% @ 62 (2.5% @ 67) (PEPRA) will pay 50% of the total normal cost as determined by CalPERS plus an additional 2.0%thethe following contributions toward their pension benefits.
-Effective the first full pay period in July of 2022, employees participating in the 2.0% @ 62 (2.5% @ 67) will only be required to pay 50% of the total normal cost as determined by CalPERS toward their pension benefits.
-These deductions will be pre-tax to the extent allowable by law:
+C. Employees participating in the PEPRA PERS formula of 2.0% @ 62 (2.5% @ 67) will pay the following contributions toward their pension benefits.
+These deductions will be pre-tax to the extend allowable by law:

-Effective Date of Employee Contributions PEPRA Employee Contribution Rate Effective the first full pay period in July of 2018 50% of total normal cost as determined by CalPERS plus an additional 0.50% Effective the first full pay period in July of 2019 50% of total normal cost as determined by CalPERS plus an additional 1.0% Effective the first full pay period in July of 2020 50% of total normal cost as determined by CalPERS plus an additional 1.50% Effective the first full pay period in July of 2021 50% of total normal cost as determined by CalPERS plus an additional 2.0%
+Effective Date of Employee Contributions PEPRA Employee Contribution Rate Effective the first full pay period in July of 2018 50% of total normal cost as determined by CalPERS plus an additional 0.5%.
+Effective the first full pay period in July of 2019 50% of total normal cost as determined by CalPERS plus an additional 1.0%.
+Effective the first full pay period in July of 2020 50% of total normal cost as determined by CalPERS plus an additional 1.5%.

-- D. The District will continue to include an option in the retirement contract which allows retirement credit for military service under the terms and conditions as specified by PERS. - E. The PERS Retirement Plan will include Post Retirement Survivor Continuance and Retirement Credit for Unused Sick Leave for the 2.5% @ 55 plan. - F. The employee survivor benefits will be Level 4 as specified in the 1959 Survivor Benefits Report of the California Public Employees Retirement System for the 2.5% @ 55 plan. - G. The PERS Retirement Plan Final Compensation will be calculated by using the average monthly rate over the highest consecutive 12 month period for the 2.5% @ 55 plan.
+- D. 50% of the total normal cost as determined by the CalPERS Annual Valuation Report.
+Currently, 50% of the total normal cost is 6.75%.
+The next valuation that may change this rate is expected to be effective July 1, 2015.
+These deductions will be pre-tax. - E. The District will continue to include an option in the retirement contract which allows retirement credit for military service under the terms and conditions as specified by PERS. - F. The PERS Retirement Plan will include Post Retirement Survivor Continuance and Retirement Credit for Unused Sick Leave for the 2.5% @ 55 plan. - G. The employee survivor benefits will be Level 4 as specified in the 1959 Survivor Benefits Report of the PERS for the 2.5% @ 55 plan. - H. The PERS Retirement Plan Final Compensation will be calculated by using the average monthly rate over the highest consecutive twelve (12) month period for the 2.5% @ 55 plan.
 The PERS Retirement Plan Final Compensation for the 2% @ 60 plan will be calculated by using the average monthly rate over the highest consecutive thirty-six (36) month period.
-The PERS Retirement Plan Final Compensation for the PEPRA PERS plan of 2.0% @ 62 (2.5% @ 67) will be calculated by using the average monthly rate over the highest consecutive thirty-six (36) month period. - H. The District will continue implementing the provisions of Internal Revenue Code 4140(h) (2) which allows the employee's salary to be reduced by the amount of the employee's retirement contribution only for the purposes of computing Federal and State income tax.
+The PERS Retirement Plan Final Compensation for the PEPRA PERS plan of 2.0% @ 62 (2.5% @ 67) will be calculated by using the average monthly rate over the highest consecutive thirty-six (36) month period. - I. The District will continue implementing the provisions of Internal Revenue Code 414(h) (2) which allows the employee's salary to be reduced by the amount of the employee's retirement contribution only for the purposes of computing Federal and State income tax.
 The employee PERS contribution will be taken against the actual base salary prior to reduction for taxation purposes.